parnic/node-screenlogic/README.md

 systemName is a string.
 Port is an integer.
 Address is an IPv4 address of the server as a string.
 Password is optional; should be the 4-digit password in string form, e.g. `'1234'`.

-Previously, `senderId` would be an optional 16-bit integer that can be added to each function call.
-Now, senderId can be set once (or it will be assigned randomly) and will be present as the `senderId` field on the returned message.
+`senderId` can be set once (or it defaults to 0) and will be present as the `senderId` field on the returned message.

 Examples: